Do you dream of becoming a homeowner? You can probably picture the perfect home in your mind right now and are dreaming of someday taking that step.

 No one wants to hear it, but having a budget (and actually sticking to it) is the key to saving money.
 This can’t be your ordinary easy to accomplish budget either.
 If you are saving for a house, you have to have laser-like focus on your spending habits.
 Your budget should be bare bones.

 Every little bit of extra money needs to be going towards your save for a house fund.
+To accomplish this step you have to really have a firm vision of your future home.

 I’ve got all kinds of posts on budgeting that I’ll link to below, but I’ve found that budgeting is super personal.
 Everyone budgets slightly differently and what matters is finding a budgeting system that works for you.
 I personally prefer using a percentage based budget at this point in my life but have used the envelope system, excel spreadsheets and Quicken in the past.